-B. Complaints
+5. Complaints

-Welsh language complaints received from the public are recorded by our Contact Centre via the Council's Customer Relationship Management (CRM) system, meaning that all Welsh language complaints are accurately recorded and shared with appropriate officers to action.
+In line with our complaints procedure, Welsh language complaints received from the public are recorded by our Contact Centre via the Council's Customer Relationship Management (CRM) system, meaning that all Welsh language complaints are accurately recorded and shared with appropriate officers to action.
 Complaints are also a standing agenda item at the council's WLIG meeting where restorative actions and learning are discussed.
 This includes complaints received from the public, or through the Welsh Language Commissioner's Office.